tiffanydinhh/tiffanydinhh/README.md

 - 💬 I am a 2nd-year Computer Science student at Cal Poly Pomona with a passion for web development, UI/UX, human-computer interaction, and graphic design.
 - 🌱 I have developed my skills by applying my knowledge to personal projects where I focus on building user-focused websites while strengthening my coding, technical, and problem-solving skills.
-- 🔭 I am currently working on my portfolio website that showcases all of my projects.
+- 🔭 I am currently working on a portfolio website that will showcase all of my projects.
 - 📫 How to reach me: tiffanydinhh@gmail.com